Apostolic Prefecture of Battambang

-The Apostolic Prefecture of Battambang is a territorial subdivision of the Roman Catholic Church in Cambodia.
+The Apostolic Prefecture of Battambang (or Bătdâmbâng) is a territorial subdivision of the Roman Catholic Church in Cambodia, subject directly to the Holy See through the Dicastery for Evangelization.

 The prefecture covers an area of 80,430 km^{2} of north-western Cambodia, covering the provinces of Banteay Meanchey, Battambang, Kampong Chhnang, Kampong Thom, Oddar Meanchey, Pailin, Preah Vihear, Pursat and Siem Reap.
 As of 2006, the estimated total population in the prefecture is 4,639,184 and 7,000 are members of the Catholic Church.
 The prefecture is subdivided into 27 parishes or pastoral areas, and has 10 priests altogether.